A treasure trove of gay-friendly bars and restaurants

 The streets here are lined with eccentric bars, coffee shops, vegan diners and B-Cycle stations — a citywide bike-share program.
 It’s a newer neighborhood still gentrifying, still up-and-coming, with chic hot spots thriving inside decades old buildings.
 Here's ManAboutWorld's guide to Fort Worth’s hottest ‘hood.
 Be sure to come by Magnolia Avenue for a fantastic time during Pride Month!

 You can’t go anywhere in Fort Worth without hearing about Avoca.
 The whole cities gone mad for this coffee roaster on Magnolia and for good reason.
 The funky-eclectic shop is a great place to study, work or just relax.
 The coffee is good, the hot chocolate is better (and infused with Madagascar vanilla bean.)
 Or, get the Charlie Sheen — it’s a coffee mixed with Coca-Cola.

 There’s no shortage of barbecue in Fort Worth, but this place started the craft bbq scene.
 The brisket and bacon burnt ends are good enough to move here for.

-The buzziest bar in town is also the best; a hard-to-find, Prohibition-era speakeasy serving craft cocktails.
+The buzziest bar in town is also the best; an unassuming, Prohibition-era speakeasy serving craft cocktails.
 The Usual has the sophistication and easy cool of any trendy bar in LA, and its mixologists are among the friendliest you’ll find anywhere.
 Bring your date to the dimly lit space or sip your drinks on the open-air patio.

 Oh, how we love this place.
 For the ultimate cozy date night, there’s nothing like unwinding here with a few glasses of wine, a few of which were chosen by Tony Green (one of our favorite gay locals).
 If you’re flying solo, or just a wine snob looking for a challenge, it’s a delightful place to chill with some appetizers after work.

-So, it’s day three and you’re in a brisket coma, right?
-Lucky for you, this city has the remedy: a vegan diner serving tasty comfort food.
-At Spiral on Magnolia, you can snack on delicious buffalo cauliflower or quinoa bowls.
+Need a break from your BBQ coma?
+Lucky for you, we have the remedy: a vegan diner serving tasty comfort food.
+At Spiral Diner you can snack on delicious buffalo cauliflower or quinoa bowls.
 If you need something a bit hardier, they also have something that can only be described as a vegan Big Mac.
 Oh yeah, and plenty of vegan sweets.